Schulconnex/Schulconnex/docs/english-api-notes/data-models.md

 postleitzahl | ZIP Code.
 ort | Town name.
-ortsteil | Urban district, if a more specific location than town name is required. bundesland | The German state in which the town is located.
+ortsteil | Urban district, if a more specific location than town name is required. verwaltungspolitischekodierung | Administrative area in which the address is located.

 ## Organisationsbeziehung